alexcarriero/class_imbalance_project/README.md

 To reproduce the entire project please follow the procedure below:

-     PREFACE :  read the manuscript  (manuscript > sim-manuscript > sim-manuscript.pdf) for a detailed presentation of the simulation study

 1. Go to simulation_code > own_device

      a.
 Open the README for details regarding running the simulation on a personal computer and a detailed overview of the contents of the folder.